 - Waterproof and Rechargeable

 - Can get expensive if used for more than one dog

 SportDOG Brand SportHunter Family Remote Trainers also referred to as the “X series” is a group of waterproof, rechargeable E-collars designed specifically for use with hunting dogs.
-This option isn’t exactly a GPS Dog Fence, but instead a system designed to let your dog roam freely use a long-range collar and a remote to communicate.
+This option isn’t exactly a GPS Dog Fence but a system designed to let your dog roam freely using a long-range collar and a remote to communicate.
 With range options between half a mile to a full mile, you are able to decide how far is allowed when it comes to free-roaming.
 The collar is equipped to last 50-160 hours per charge depending on the model and takes only 2 hours to charge across the board.

 Most Lightweight, Multipurpose Option: Garmin Sport PRO Training Collar